 One of the most striking accommodations in Costa Rica, Arenal Observatory Lodge lies 1.7 miles across a deep river valley from the crater of Arenal Volcano, which until recently was one of the world's...

-Arenal Volcano, Costa Rica
+Arenal, Costa Rica

 Most of the property's 48 spacious rooms have spectacular volcano views through huge windows.
-The restaurant and dining room look out onto the southern face of the volcano through floor-to-ceiling windows.
+The restaurant and dining room look out on the southern face of the volcano through floor-to-ceiling windows.
 Meals are memorable, with the lodge's accomplished chef preparing international and Costa Rican cuisine using local fruits, vegetables and farm-raised meats whenever possible.
 Outside, a large deck offers panoramic views of the volcano and nearby Lake Arenal.
 After exploring the area, guests can relax in the infinity swimming pool or the sunken Jacuzzi that's covered with a glass gazebo framing Arenal Volcano.